daedalus90/functionalism/README.md

 ## Functionalism: An Interface for Belief

 ### The River Bank
 Through the night I drifted in and out of sleep.
 The fever kept my stints of sleep short.

-I woke on a riverbank.
+I slipped into sleep, and woke on a river bank.
 The dry, rounded, cobble was warm against my back.
 Thick evergreen forests ran along  the river.
-Slightly up river bank was a dirt road, it led from the dark, and dense, forest downstream to an old single lane bridge which crossed the river upstream from where I lay.
+Slightly up river bank was a dirt road, it led from the dark, and dense, forest downstream to an old single lane bridge which crossed the river upstream from where I laid.
 It was comfortable, but I knew I had to cross that bridge and continue up that forest road.

 It was all very Jungian, but when I woke up, Functionalism was top of mind, and it seemed time to cross that bridge.